 OPRE 4310 Lean and Six Sigma Processes

-OPRE 4360 Capstone Projects in Supply Chain Management
+or OPRE 4395 Capstone Senior Project - Supply Chain Management

 Foreign Language Requirement: 6 semester credit hours of the same language

 If the language credit is obtained without taking classes, six additional semester credit hours of Free Electives (upper-division or lower-division) can be taken by student.